mrpaulishaili/calculator-app/README.md

 ## Future expectation and functionalities

-- To allow the esc key to clear all items
+[] To allow the esc key to clear all items

+[x] Slow transition effet DOMContentLoaded.

-- To recieve inout & command from computer keyboard
+[] To recieve inout & command from computer keyboard

-- Implement welcome / splash screen and close app feature.
+[] Implement welcome / splash screen and close app feature.

+[] Add comma number formatter to number values on display

+[x] Add box-shadow to give reality feel

+[] Microinteraction to indicate button is pressed.

 ## Links